 I built PMWay to underpin an ICT

-Based on the PMBOK (with its status as a Standard) I use it to assist me to run my Programs and Projects better.
+I appreciate its value to assist me to run my Programs and Projects better.

 In the interest of project management process improvement you are welcome to use the assets you find here.